exasol/parquet-edml-generator/doc/developers_guide/developers_guide.md

 ## Building Without Native Image

 Building the native image is quite resource expensive (~4GB RAM, 2 min CPU).
 If you just want to quickly run the build you can also skip it by adding `-p skipNativeImage` as parameter to `mvn`.

+## Release

+For releasing this project first use [release-droid](https://github.com/exasol/release-droid).
+Next download the binaries from the Linux, Windows and Mac ci-build and add them to the GitHub release.

+(Yes, this should be improved.
+See [#22](https://github.com/exasol/parquet-edml-generator/issues/22))